siliusmv/posteriorAdjustment/README.md

 - `7-self-inconsistency.R`
   This script demonstrates the problems that are caused by the lack of self-consistency of the conditional extremes model, as described in Appendix B of the paper.
+- `8-constraining-Z.R`
+  This script estimates the correlation structure of a random field that has been constrained by subtraction, using Monte Carlo estimation.
+The estimated correlation structure is saved in the file `inst/extdata/images/constrained-correlation.pdf`.

 ## The `tests/` folder